kiesun01/osticket-prereqs/README.md

 ![image](https://github.com/kiesun01/osticket-prereqs/assets/132006466/0544afba-0aea-4fbc-af14-48bef245be3e)
 <p>
-Step 1: Navigate to "portal.azure.com/#home" to create a Resource Group.
-Search for Reasearh Groups.
+Step 1: Start on portal.azure.com where you can search for Reasearh Groups to create one.
 This group will house the Virtual Network and Subnet.
 </p>
 <br />